 2.3 Health professionals, patients and consumers

-The TGA seeks to promote high standards of therapeutic product vigilance for the protection of the health and safety of Australians, and to facilitate access to products vital to the health and well being of all Australians through a "lifecycle approach" to product monitoring and vigilance.
+The TGA seeks to promote high standards of therapeutic product vigilance for the protection of the health and safety of Australians, and to facilitate access to products vital to the health and wellbeing of all Australians through a 'lifecycle approach' to product monitoring and vigilance.
 The lifecycle approach recognises that clinical trial data used to evaluate a therapeutic product for entry on the ARTG is limited and that real-world experience can identify previously unknown safety and efficacy information such as interactions between drugs, between a drug and a medical device or between a medical device and a biological, and provide information about rare and uncommon adverse events.

 The TGA's product vigilance system consists of an integrated set of product vigilance tools that work together to protect the health and safety of Australians.
-This includes tools for information collection, monitoring, evaluation, and risk management from the development stage through to initial marketing and continued supply of a therapeutic product in Australia.
+This includes tools for ongoing benefit-risk information collection, monitoring, evaluation, and management from the development stage through to initial marketing and continued supply of a therapeutic product in Australia.

 The TGA is working towards integration of internationally harmonised vigilance tools that will strengthen the current system and facilitate international work sharing and information sharing arrangements.

 Additionally, the TGA has established strong links with regulatory counterparts through participation in a wide range of international fora.
 Examples of this include the TGA's involvement in the Australia-Canada-Singapore-Switzerland (ACSS) Consortium, which was formed in 2007 to promote greater regulatory collaboration, the International Coalition of Medicines Regulatory Authorities (ICMRA) and the International Medical Device Regulators Forum (IMDRF) which focuses on regulatory harmonisation of medical devices.
 The TGA is vice chair of the ICMRA and project lead on its Pharmacovigilance strategic priority project.